veerrajukakarla434/2025_Java_Lead_Full_Stack_Interview_Questions_Pilot_Project/2025-Java Lead Typical IQ & Answers/A-Lead Typical IQ & Answers/Part0099-General-Lead-Interview-Questions.md

 4. how to create immutable class
 5. purpose of functional interfaces in java and default methods in interfaces
 6. What is the difference JPA vs Hibernates ?
 7. Can you please give proper examples of Hibernate associations/mappings
+8. Explain in detail Twelve-Factor Methodology in a Spring Boot Microservice